skywind3000/asynctasks.vim/README.md

 ![](images/demo-2.png)

 If the previous terminal session has finished, the window will be resused.
-When you set `g:asynctasks_term_pos` to one of `top`, `bottom`, `left` and `right`, these two options below represents terminal size:
+When you set `g:asynctasks_term_pos` to one of `top`, `bottom`, `left` and `right`, these two options below can allow you change the terminal size:

 ```VimL
 let g:asynctasks_term_rows = 10    " set height for the horizontal terminal split